terrylinooo/codeigniter-minifier/README.md

 ####js()####
 Minify Javascript string
- * Be careful:
- * This method doesn't support "javascript automatic semicolon insertion", you must add semicolon by yourself,
- * otherwise your javascript code will not work and generate error messages.
+***Be careful: This method doesn't support "javascript automatic semicolon insertion", you must add semicolon by yourself, otherwise your javascript code will not work and generate error messages***.
 ```php
 /**
  * @param $input